matt793/ARPer/README.md

 If you know gateway and target: press `ctrl + C` 2x to skip Nmap scan.
 Wireshark will also open for network scanning.

-First add gateway: will show up, type in your sub gateway ip. then Add target: will show.
-Type in target ip, and the ARPposion attack will start.
+First add gateway into target 1 in ettercap.
+Then add target ip into target 2 in ettercap.

+Slect MITM from the earth drop down menu.
+A ARP Posion attack will start.

 Lastly start a Wireshark scan to watch the network traffic of the targeted ip.